-Note 7.
-Other Post-Employment Health and Life Insurance Benefits
+Note 7 - Other Post-Employment Health and Life Insurance Benefits

-Plan Description: The University sponsors health care and life insurance coverage to qualifying retirees and their dependents.
-All employees hired prior to July 1, 2009 and eligible to retire under the provisions of OTRS are eligible to participate.
+Plan description - The University sponsors health care and life insurance coverage to qualifying retirees and their dependents.
+All employees hire prior to July 1, 2009 and eligible to retire under the provisions of OTRS are eligible to participate.
 All coverage is provided through fully insured contracts.
-Medical coverage for active employees and retirees under the age of 65 is offered through Oklahoma EE Group Insurance Division (EGID), formerly OSEEGIB, effective January 1, 2015.
+Medical coverage for active employees and retirees under the age of 65 is offered through Oklahoma Employee Group Insurance Division (EGID).
 Retirees receive fully paid coverage to Medicare eligibility (age 65).
 OTRS pays a portion of the carrier premium with the balance paid by the University.
 The carrier premium applicable to retiree dependents is the responsibility of the participants.
 The University also pays for retiree life insurance coverage to age 65.
-Through a separate fully insured contract, the University sponsors Medicare supplement coverage for former employees eligible for Medicare.
+Through a separate fully insured contact, the University sponsors Medicare supplement coverage for former employees eligible for Medicare.
 Medicare-eligible retirees must pay full carrier rates to maintain coverage.